kamerynjw/kamerynjw.github.io/teaching/2018/math302.md

         * Once you know $y^{(n)}(0)$ for every $n$ you then know the coefficients for the Maclaurin series for $y$.
 You should recognize the series.

         * Hint: you can solve the ODE by previous methods to check your work.

+* Week 13: No homework due to exam.

+* Week 14: No homework due to exam/Thanksgiving.

+* Week 15 (Due Friday Nov 30) To be announced.